chanux/notes.chanux.me/docs/terraform/providers.md

 Terraform changed how provider requirements of a module are handle in Terraform [version 0.11](https://developer.hashicorp.com/terraform/language/modules/develop/providers#legacy-shared-modules-with-provider-configurations).

-In version `<= 0.10`, providers within modules were handled implicitly.
+In versions `<= 0.10`, the providers within modules were handled implicitly.
 In other words, there was no explicit way to use a different cofiguration of the same provider, in different modules.
 The workaround, though not ideal in practice, was to define providers indside the module itself.
 (Yours truly still